tfischer86/sp21-cse110-lab4/part1/part1.md

 5. Line 12 causes an error because `i` is only defined in the for loop, since it has block scope.
 6. Line 13 causes an error since `discountedPrice` is only defined in the for loop, because it is declared with `let` so it has block scope.
 7. Line 14 prints `150` because `finalPrice` is declared at the beginning of the function.
-8. The function will also return `discounted = [50, 100, 150]`, because even though `discounted` has block scope, it is defined in the outer-most block in the function, so it can be used everywhere inside it.
+8. The function will return `discounted = [50, 100, 150]`, because even though `discounted` has block scope, it is defined in the outer-most block in the function, so it can be used everywhere inside it.
 9. Line 11 causes the same error as in question 5. `i` is not defined outside of the for loop because it was declared with `let`.
 10. Line 12 will print `3` to the console, because `length` was declared at the start of the function even though it has block scope.
    - `discounted.push(discountedPrice)` doesn't cause an error because `const` only prevents the variable `discounted` from being reassigned. `const` does not prevent the array itself from being modified.